bpourian/vendingmachine-TDD/README.md

 In hindsight I would have taken a slightly different approach to storing data in my database and used DataMapper which I was more familiar with.
 However, I wanted to try something new and the `pg` gem is simple enough to use.
 But unfortunately I couldn't implement all the features as I ran out of time.
 I have managed to complete the features up to the user story where product data can be stored on the database.

+The second vending-machine-2 is failing the build test on Travis at the moment due the the changes I've made in RSpec so that the database is cleared after each test.
+I didn't have sufficient time to debug.
+However, the first version passes all tests on Travis.

 See more on my approach <a href='#process'>below</a>.

 Instructions